 * * * * * wget -q -O /dev/null http://your-domain.com/ow_cron/run.php

 Install Oxwall plugins of your choice and click ‘Finish’.
 For security reason, it is recommended to delete the ‘/var/www/html/oxwall/ow_install/’ directory:

 That is it.
 The Oxwall installation is now complete.
 Log in to the Admin area at http://your-domain.com/admin , configure Oxwall according to your needs and start building your Social Network website.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Oxwall for you.
+Of course you don’t have to install Oxwall on CentOS, if you use one of our CentOS Web Hosting services, in which case you can simply ask our expert Linux admins to install Oxwall for you.
 They are available 24×7 and will take care of your request immediately.